-Dale Hudson’s research on culture and globalization analyzes film, television, and digital media to understand structural inequality, transnational migration, and political economy through frameworks of postcolonial, critical race, and animal studies.
+Dale Hudson’s research on culture and globalization analyzes film, television, and digital media to understand structural inequality, transnational migration, and political economy through frameworks of postcolonial, critical race, environmental, and animal studies.
 He is author of Vampires, Race, and Transnational Hollywoods and co-author of Thinking through Digital Media: Transnational Environments and Locative Places.
 His essays appear in Afterimage, American Quarterly, Cinema Journal, Screen, and elsewhere, including the National Film Preservation Board of the National Film Registry of the US Library of Congress.

 Co-authored with Patricia R. Zimmermann, Thinking through Digital Media: Transnational Environments and Locative Places (Palgrave Macmillan, 2015) rethinks what we think of media after the digital turn by looking at how artists, intellectuals, advocates, and students think through important issues through digital media practice.
 The book analyzes digital media — interactive documentary, videogames, locative media, web series, mobile apps, gallery installations, new media art — at the intersections of imbedded technologies, transitory micropublics, human-machine interface, and critical cartographies to frame debates on participation/surveillance, outsourcing, climate change, involuntary migration, GMOs, and war from Brazil, Canada, China, Germany, India, Indonesia, Italy, Kenya, Nigeria, Palestine, Saudi Arabia, Singapore, United States, and elsewhere.